pashpashpash/4chan-propaganda/README.md

 ## Things you can't do with this script
 Uploading images isn't supported, but is possible if you can dig through the Chinese [Drission library](https://github.com/g1879/DrissionPage) on github (good luck lol)

+## Other things to keep in mind
+The 4chan slider captcha is solved using an injected js script.
+I got it from [drunohazarb's repo](https://github.com/drunohazarb/4chan-captcha-solver).

+4chan tends to make slight modifications to their captcha system, but drunohazarb does a good job staying on top of it.

+If you have trouble with the 4chan slider captcha, I recommend downloading the latest version of the solver script (preferably the wasm version) and updating the 4chan-script.js with its contents.
+You may have to modify some small stuff to accomidate the transition from a user script to a regular injected script.